Seahawks give right guard Damien Lewis a surprise start at center for the first time in his football career

 Carson was the leading rusher among the Seahawks’ running backs with 323 yards, but he was surpassed last week by quarterback Russell Wilson as the team’s leading rusher.
 Wilson had 325 entering the game.

-Seahawks place Quinton Dunbar on IR, elevate Harrison and Scarbrough
+Seahawks place Quinton Dunbar on IR

 The Seahawks made a few roster moves Thursday a few hours before kickoff against the Cardinals, including placing cornerback Quinton Dunbar on injured reserve.